 For Pre-school Providers

-This section of the website contains information for pre-school providers in relation to the new Access and Inclusion Model (AIM).
+This section of the website contains information for pre-school providers in relation to the Access and Inclusion Model (AIM).

 Access and Inclusion Model (AIM)

 The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education (ECCE) Programme in mainstream pre-school settings.
 Its goal is to empower pre-school providers to deliver an inclusive pre-school experience, ensuring that every child can meaningfully participate in the ECCE Programme alongside their peers and can reap the benefits of quality early years care and education.

 AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the individual child and the pre-school setting.
 It will offer tailored, practical supports based on need and will not require a formal diagnosis of disability.

-Levels 1- 3 of the model involve a suite of universal supports which are designed to promote and support an inclusive culture within pre-school settings by means of a variety of educational and capacity-building initiatives for pre-school providers and practitioners.
+Levels 1- 3 of the model involve a suite of universal supports designed to promote and support an inclusive culture within pre-school settings using a variety of educational and capacity-building initiatives for pre-school providers and practitioners.
 International evidence suggests that these supports, when appropriately developed, are sufficient to support many children with disabilities.

-However, where a pre-school provider, in partnership with a parent, considers that some further additional support may be necessary to meet the needs of a particular child, they can apply for one or more targeted supports under levels 4 – 7 of the model.
-Additional targeted supports could take the form of expert early childhood care and educational advice and mentoring (level 4), specialised equipment, appliances and minor alterations (level 5), therapeutic supports (level 6) and additional capitation to fund extra assistance in the ECCE pre-school room (level 7).
+Where a pre-school provider, in partnership with a parent, considers that some further additional support may be necessary to meet the needs of a particular child, they can apply for one or more targeted supports under levels 4 – 7 of the model.
+These supports could take the form of expert early childhood care and educational advice and mentoring (level 4), specialised equipment, appliances and minor alterations (level 5), therapeutic supports (level 6) and additional capitation to fund extra assistance in the ECCE pre-school room (level 7).